Smooth norms in dense subspaces of Banach spaces: Abstract

 \section{Abstract}

 In the first part of our paper, we show that $\ell_\infty$ has a dense linear subspace which admits an equivalent real analytic norm.
 As a corollary, every separable Banach space, as well as $\ell_1(\mathfrak{c})$, also has a dense linear subspace which admits an analytic renorming.
 By contrast, no dense subspace of $c_0(\omega_1)$ admits an analytic norm.
 In the second part, we prove (solving in particular an open problem of Guirao, Montesinos, and Zizler in \cite{GMZ}) that every Banach space with a long unconditional Schauder basis contains a dense subspace that admits a $C^{\infty}$-smooth norm.
-Finally, we prove that there is a dense subspace $Y$ of $\ell_{\infty}^{c}(\omega_1)$ such that every renorming of $Y$ contains an isometric copy of $c_{00}(\omega_1)$.
+Finally, we prove that there is a proper dense subspace of $\ell_{\infty}^{c}(\omega_1)$ that admits no G\^ateaux smooth norm.
+(Here, $\ell_{\infty}^{c} (\omega_1)$ denotes the Banach space of real-valued, bounded, and countably supported functions on $\omega_1$.)